 The Pharisees and Rabbis considered the period of time when the sun began its descent at high noon to be called the 'first evening' and the time when the sun actually sets to be the 'second evening' (Deut.16:6).
-Therefore, 'between the two evenings' and 'evening' appear to be synonymous, referring to the sun's first decent at noon, and second decent at sunset.
-See Adam Clarke's Commentary on the Holy Bible, p.
-108, and Jamieson, Fausset & Brown Commentary on the Whole Bible, p.
-63.
+Therefore, 'between the two evenings' and 'evening' appear to be synonymous, referring to the sun's first descent at noon, and second descent at sunset.
+See Adam Clarke's Commentary on the Holy Bible, p.108, and Jamieson, Fausset & Brown Commentary on the Whole Bible, p.63.

 There are eleven places where the term 'between the evenings,' beyn ha-arbayim, is used:

 "And the whole assembly of the congregation of Israel shall kill it in the evening [between the two evenings]" (Ex.12:6).